labishbardiya/World-Happiness-Index-Analysis-of-India-A-Comprehensive-Study-2005-2024-/README.md

 # World Happiness Index — India (2005–2024)

-A compact, reproducible analysis and visualization project that collects and visualizes India's World Happiness data across 2005–2024.
+A analysis and visualization project that collects and visualizes India's World Happiness data across 2005–2024.
 The repository contains the processed data, plotting scripts (Plotly), and generated plots comparing India's happiness score and global rank over time.

 ## Contents